-Since the distal fragment is placed directly under the head of femur, weight transmission occurs from the head to the distal shaft fragment bypassing the fracture site.
-Hence even it the fracture does not unite, painless weight bearing is possible.
+Since the distal fragment is placed directly under the head of the femur, weight transmission occurs from the head to the distal shaft fragment bypassing the fracture site.
+Hence even if the fracture does not unite, painless weight bearing is possible.

 In Mcmurray’s osteotomy, distortion of proximal femoral anatomy can compromise a replacement in the future and should be taken into consideration.